-- Joint meeting with NPS and USFWS on 4/19/17 to discuss agencies goals and concerns and present initial alternatives and early screening results. - Meeting with NPS on 8/28/17 to discuss NPS questions and concerns related to preliminary alternatives. - Meeting with NPS on 11/20/17 to discuss NPS questions and concerns related to screening results, alternatives remaining for detailed study, and Section 4(f) requirements and next steps. - Meeting with NPS to be held on 1/30/2018 as part of continued Section 4(f) coordination to extend through the Alternatives and DEIS periods.
+- Joint meeting with NPS and USFWS on 4/19/17 to discuss agencies goals and concerns and present initial alternatives and early screening results. - Meeting with NPS on 8/28/17 to discuss NPS questions and concerns related to preliminary alternatives. - Meeting with NPS on 11/20/17 to discuss NPS questions and concerns related to screening results, alternatives remaining for detailed study, and Section 4(f) requirements and next steps. - Meeting with NPS on 1/30/2018 as part of continued Section 4(f) coordination to extend through the Alternatives and DEIS periods. - Meeting with NPS on 3/29/2018 as part of continued Section 4(f) coordination to discuss refinements to the Alternatives Retained for Detailed Study. - Meeting with NPS on 10/23/2018 as part of continued Section 4(f) coordination to summary Section 4(f) requirements and methodology and to review the list of Section 4(f) properties. - Meeting with NPS on 12/11/2018 the fresh air and emergency egress facility were explained; NPS to review and comment on lists of Section 4(f) properties; discussion of cut and cover construction along New York Avenue; and, - Meeting on 2/26/2019 NPS clarified the resources they own/manage; NPS identified potential impacts to existing utilities along New York Avenue as a concern; the absence of flyover ramps over the Baltimore-Washington Parkway in the Build Alternative J/Patapsco Avenue TMF scenario is preferred by NPS to having flyovers. - Meeting on 5/23/2019 NPS to further discuss potential impacts and mitigation options.